This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-They were hidden by the Aboriginal tribes for months until the search party for them was called doff and they lived happily ever after.
+They were hidden by the Aboriginal tribes for months until the search party for them was called off and they lived happily ever after.

 Aww.
 Such a lovely story that would be made into a Hollywood movie!

-We were now ready for our afternoon of fun on the sand dunes of Middle Island.
-Who would have known hidden behind the coastal scrub were 35m high sand boarding planes?
+We were now ready for our afternoon of fun on the towering dunes of Middle Island.
+Who would have known that hidden behind the coastal scrub were 35m high sand boarding planes?